hpehl/dockerfiles/wildfly/monitor/README.md

 # WildFly Monitor Demo

-This repository contains a couple of Dockerfiles and a [JMeter](http://jmeter.apache.org/) configuration to demonstrate the monitoring of JEE applications in WildFly.
+Quick demo of the monitoring features in WildFly based on sample JEE applications.
 The monitoring is done using the [wildfly-monitor](https://github.com/rhq-project/wildfly-monitor) subsystem with InfluxDB configured as a storage adapter (see https://github.com/rhq-project/wildfly-monitor/wiki/InfluxDB for more details).

 ## Docker Images